jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 * They can be written by hand as the syntax is very succint and easy to learn

-* Alternatively they can be created by using the Expression Editor - the smae as used for `CalculatedColumn` (as they both use the same underlying parser).
+* Alternatively they can be created by using the Expression Editor - the same as used for `CalculatedColumn` (as they both use the same underlying parser).

 * They can also be **shared** - via the `SharedQueries` property in Query state.
 This allows the same Query to be the `CurrentQuery` (for Search), to be used in a report or to form part of a Conditional Style.